jnozzi/cocoadev.com/markdown/RemainingSecondsForDownloading.md

-I use a General/NSURLConnection to download files.
+I use a NSURLConnection to download files.

 I got stuck on ow to show the remaining seconds for a download, can anybody help me here?